GFDRR/ICUC12-Hackathon-UrbanHeat/README.md

 ### 💡 How to Use This Repository ?

-* Start with the documentation
+* Start with the documentation, under the `docs/` folder.

-Head to the docs/ folder.
 Begin with:
   * The motivation behind the project
   * A general overview of the hackathon setup
   * Details about the input datasets used